atreyi-biswas/General/HTML and CSS/HTML Notes/README.md

-# 📘 HTML Tags Cheat Sheet
+# 📘 HTML Notes

-Welcome to the **HTML Tags Reference** repository!
 This is a comprehensive cheat sheet containing all the essential HTML tags in a clean and categorized table format — ideal for quick revision, web development learning, or README embedding.

 ---